Ethel, Missouri

 Ethel is a town in Macon County, Missouri, United States.
-The population was 41 at the 2020 census.
+The population was 41 at the 2020 census, down from 62 in 2010.

 History

 Ethel had its start in 1888 when the Atchison, Topeka and Santa Fe Railway was extended to that point.
 An early variant name was "Ratliff".

 A post office called Ethel has been in operation since 1890.
-On July 26, 2011, the United States Postal Service announced plans to permanently close the Ethel post office as part of a nationwide restructuring plan.
+On July 26, 2011, the U.S. Postal Service announced plans to permanently close the Ethel post office as part of a nationwide restructuring plan.